okeymcokoli/aws-vpc-private-subnets-iac/README.md

 ```

 4. Customize Variables
 You can modify the values in variables.tfvars to customize your deployment.
-Here's an example:

-vpc_name     = "my-vpc"
-ami_id       = "ami-12345678"  # Specify your own AMI ID
-instance_type = "t2.micro"
-region       = "us-east-1"
 5. Apply Terraform Configuration
 Once everything is set up, you can apply the Terraform configuration to provision the infrastructure:
 ```